interspecifics/codex-microscopic-exploration/readme.md

 ## Project Overview

-This project involves using ORB (Oriented FAST and Rotated BRIEF) feature extraction and FAISS (Facebook AI Similarity Search) to find similar images.
-The `codex_live_classifier.py` script can run in two modes: test mode (using pre-extracted test images) and live mode (using a webcam feed).
+This project is designed to select the most similar image from camera input of microscope images.
+It uses ORB (Oriented FAST and Rotated BRIEF) feature extraction and FAISS (Facebook AI Similarity Search) to identify and retrieve images that are most similar to a given query image.
+The `codex_live_classifier.py` script can operate in two modes: test mode (using pre-extracted test images) and live mode (using a webcam feed).
 ### Files and Directories

 - **`codex_live_classifier.py`**: Main script to run the image classification.
+- **`orb_feature_extraction.py`**: Script to extract ORB features from images and create a FAISS index.
 - **`lista_final_hap.txt`**: List of video files used in the project.
 - **`frames_orb_index.faiss`**: FAISS index file containing ORB descriptors for the extracted frames.
 - **`extracted_frames`**: Directory containing the extracted frames from videos.